-Elements: Four elements to establish prima facie case
+Elements: Five elements to establish prima facie case

-- Duty: legally recognized relationship between parties-Can only be sued by someone to whom you owe a duty. - Breach of Duty: failure to meet the standard of care.
-Were you in fact careless? - Causation - Cause-in-fact(Actual Causation): Plaintiff's harm caused by Defendant's breach of duty.
-Did your act actually cause the damages? - o Proximate Cause: no reason to relieve Defendant of liability.
-Is there a close enough causation between your acts and the damages? - Damages: Plaintiff suffered a cognizable injury.
+1. Duty: legally recognized relationship between parties.
+No affirmative duty to act -Can only be sued by someone to whom you owe a duty.

+2. Breach of Duty: failure to meet the standard of care.
+Were you in fact careless?

+3. Cause-in-fact(Actual Causation): Plaintiff's harm caused by Defendant's breach of duty.
+Did your act actually cause the damages? ("But-For Test," Substantial Factor Test)

+4. Proximate Cause: no reason to relieve Defendant of liability.
+Is there a close enough causation between your acts and the damages?
+(Foreseeability Test, Eggshell Plaintiff Rule, Strict Liability).

+5. Damages: Plaintiff suffered a cognizable injury.
 3 types: 1)compensatory-ex: hospital bills; 2)punitive-punish defendants; 3)nominal-No compensatory damages but can get \$1, or \$5 for example.
-Not available in negligence cases-Need real damages. - Plaintiff must establish each of the following elements by a preponderance of the evidence (50.00001%) - One cause of action with several permutations, different than strict liability proving a blame. - Defined- Conduct falling below the standard of care established by law for the protection of others against the unreasonable risk of harm.
+Not available in negligence cases-Need real damages.
+Duty to Mitigate.

+- Plaintiff must establish each of the following elements by a preponderance of the evidence (50.00001%) - One cause of action with several permutations, different than strict liability proving a blame. - Defined- Conduct falling below the standard of care established by law for the protection of others against the unreasonable risk of harm.
 You did not want to hurt person but you did create a reasonable risk.